AA WALL TIE SPECIALISTS

 Mild steel ties have a shorter service life than the brickwork in which they are placed and, during the life of the building, may need replacement with stainless ties which, because they do not corrode, will ensure a permanent solution.

-Most homes built in the last twenty years will have been constructed of stainless or heavily galvanised ties which are proof against this decay but houses prior to 1980 cannot be presumed to be immune, hence the need for inspection.
+Most houses built in the last twenty years will have been constructed of stainless or heavily galvanised ties which are proof against this decay but houses prior to 1980 cannot be presumed to be immune, hence the need for inspection.